[edit] Overview and history

 [edit] Items required

-To make a hologram, the following are required:
+To make a hologram, the following are required:- a suitable object or set of objects

-• a suitable laser beam
+- a suitable laser beam

-• optical components which enable the laser beam to be split into two, with one beam (the object beam) directed onto the object, and the other beam (the reference beam) directed onto the recording medium, enabling an interference pattern between the object beam and the reference beam to be created
+- optical components which enable the laser beam to be split into two, with one beam (the object beam) directed onto the object, and the other beam (the reference beam) directed onto the recording medium, enabling an interference pattern between the object beam and the reference beam to be created

-• a recording medium which converts this interference pattern into an optical element which modifies either the amplitude or the phase of an incident light beam according to the intensity of the interference pattern.
+- a recording medium which converts this interference pattern into an optical element which modifies either the amplitude or the phase of an incident light beam according to the intensity of the interference pattern.

-• an environment which provides sufficient mechanical and thermal stability that the interference pattern is stable during the time in which the interference pattern is recorded[18]
+- an environment which provides sufficient mechanical and thermal stability that the interference pattern is stable during the time in which the interference pattern is recorded[18]

 The exposure time required to record the hologram depends on the laser power available, on the particular medium used and on the size and nature of the object(s) to be recorded, just as in conventional photography.
 This determines the stability requirements.
 Exposure times of several minutes are typical when using quite powerful gas lasers and silver halide emulsions.
 All the elements within the optical system have to be stable to fractions of a μm over that period.
 It is possible to make holograms of much less stable objects by using a pulsed laser which produces a large amount of energy in a very short time (μs or less).[19]
 These systems have been used to produce holograms of live people.
 A holographic portrait of Dennis Gabor was produced in 1971 using a pulsed ruby laser.[20][21]